Email Error Messages - What Do They Mean?

 - If you've recently changed where your domain points, or if you've upgraded or downgraded your hosting plan, wait up to 72 hours for your new DNS settings to propagate worldwide.

 - The local IP address your email application uses may be blacklisted, which can happen after a few too many failed login attempts within a short period.
-If you suspect this is the problem, try using another internet connection, such as a mobile data or a WiFi, and try again.
-Check out If Your Local IP Is Blacklisted for more information.
+If you suspect this is the problem, try using another internet connection, such as mobile data or WiFi, and try again.

 This error is a warning from your email application that the SSL certificate that the server uses doesn't match the name that your email application was expecting.
 Variations of this error include: